halfer/spiderling-utils/README.md

 Usage
 ---

-Create an abstract class to inherit from `SpiderlingUtils\TestCase`, and that will become your test case parent.
+Create an abstract class to inherit from `\halfer\SpiderlingUtils\TestCase`, and that will become your test case parent.

 	class TestCase extends \halfer\SpiderlingUtils\TestCase
 	{